zoontek/valienv/README.md

 // }>
 ```

-_⚠️  In case of incorrect environment variables, the function will throw an `EnvValidationError` exposing `invalidVariables` and `missingVariables` names (not their values) and preventing your application start._
+_⚠️  In case of incorrect environment variables, the function will throw an `EnvValidationError` exposing `invalidVariables` and `missingVariables` names (not their values) to prevent your application from starting._

 ## 📕 Advanced usage